Skip to content

 Illustration of computer desk and monitor with PDQ logo

-Many of today’s mainstream and custom Windows applications (including our very own PDQ Deploy & Inventory) rely upon .NET Framework to function, akin to how I require energy drinks and synthwave beats to function.
-And just as I ensure my fridge is always stocked and my headphones charged, ensuring your Windows devices have the tools, or framework in this case, necessary to crunch all those zeros and ones is crucial.
+Many of today’s mainstream and custom Windows applications (including our very own PDQ Deploy & Inventory) rely upon .NET Framework to function.
+For solid application performance, it's crucial you ensure your Windows devices have the correct framework versions installed.

-In this article, we’ll cover everything you need to know about managing .NET Framework, including how to install it, how to remove it, and how to repair it when things go catawampus.
+In this article, we’ll cover everything you need to know about managing the .NET Framework, including how to install, remove, and repair it if necessary.

 What is .NET Framework?

-.NET Framework is a development framework used by both developers and users to build and run Windows applications.
+.NET Framework is a development framework used to build and run Windows applications.

 For developers, .NET Framework is an attractive development model as it has an extensive class library containing common types and APIs that software engineers can use to rapidly create applications.
 Its Common Language Runtime (CLR) execution engine not only manages running applications but also provides services, such as memory management, exception handling, and more.

-For users, .NET Framework is a mostly hidden component of the Windows operating system, used by applications developed for .NET Framework.
+For users, .NET Framework runs silently in the background of Windows, enabling applications built on it to function.
 While most .NET Framework applications are compatible with current versions, some legacy applications may require specific versions of .NET Framework to function.

-You can identify which versions of .NET Framework are installed on your Windows 10 and Windows 11 computers using the Windows Registry Editor, Windows Explorer, Command Prompt, and PowerShell.
+You can identify which versions of .NET Framework are installed by using either Windows Registry Editor, Windows Explorer, a Command Prompt, or PowerShell.
 Let’s briefly go over how to use each method.

 ConnectIcon CTA